kitsunet/composer-mono-project/Readme.md

        "repositories": [
            {
                "type": "path",
-               "url": ".src/Test.Site"
+               "url": "Source/Test.Site"
            }
        ]

-The package declared in `.src/Test.Site` named `test/site` is found by composer (always as `dev-master`), so you can declare a dependency on it in your root composer.json.
+The package declared in `Source/Test.Site` named `test/site` is found by composer (always as `dev-master`), so you can declare a dependency on it in your root composer.json.
 If you now run `composer install` or update the package will be symlinked into the appropriate folder inside `Packages`.
 In this case as it is a site package it will be symlinked to `Packages/Sites/Test.Site`.
 If you want to have the package copied instead of symlinked you would add `"symlink": false` to the repository entry.
-Depending on your deployment processes you might want to do that and then never deploy `.src` to your server but just the mirrored `Packages` folder.
+Depending on your deployment processes you might want to do that and then never deploy `Source` to your server but just the mirrored `Packages` folder.
 If you disable symlinks you need to remember that changes in the mirrored folder will not be under source control and should be avoided and chnages to the package folder in `.src` will not have effect until you ran `composer update`.
 So for rapid development using symlinks is recommended.
-That way you can easily just work with your package(s) inside the `Packages` folder and just hide `.src` from your IDE/editor.
+That way you can easily just work with your package(s) inside the `Packages` folder and just hide `Source` from your IDE/editor.

-You can replicate the same logic for multiple packages inside `.src` by adding multiple entries to the repositories.
+You can replicate the same logic for multiple packages inside `Source` by adding multiple entries to the repositories.